A Final Homage to Kliff Kingsbury

 Yet, when Kliff asked Bidwill for a new DC and OL coach —- Bidwill refused.
 What a sandbagging.

-And then Bidwill’s decision to fire Kliff so all the world could see on HBO hard Knock was one of the most despicable gestures I have ever watched.
+And then Bidwill’s decision to fire Kliff so all the world could see on HBO’s Hard Knocks Iwas one of the most despicable and classless gestures I have ever seen.

 And so many people bought it.